 [Regulation 59 inserted in Gazette 24 Nov 2009 p.
 4741; amended in Gazette 30 Jun 2010 p.
 3133.]

-60. Employer’s contribution returns
+60. Employer’s contribution returns, duty to give etc.

 (1) When making any contributions to the Fund, or paying any amounts under regulation 62, an Employer must give to the Board a contribution return for the contribution period to which those contributions or payments relate.